top of page

 This is what I did.

-I started out just, you know, going out on dates.
+I started out just, you know, going out on day trips.

 So every purchase that I made, I made it knowing that I wanted to use it for multi night, backpacking trips.